HarryJRouse/Massively-multi-touch-games/README.md

 # Massively-multi-touch-games
 This is a collection of Unity projects that were created to explore a design space for massively multi-touch games.

+##Card Match
+This game is similar to the classic card game Memory, where players have to flip over 2 cards in an attempt to find a matching pair.
+In this version up to 8 players search for matching cards and drag them into thier "card zones" to earn points.

+##Drawing Game
+This game is similar to Pictionary, where the drawers are given a word or phrase to draw and the guesser has to guess what they are deawing.
+The catch here is that the guesser sees all of the drawings stacked on top of each other.

+##Laser Game
+In this game there is 1 player that controls a small square using a controller or keyboard.
+Thier goal is to collect as many randomly spawned coins as possible.
+There are 6 cannons on the screen that are used by everyone else to eliminate the controller player.

+##Minigames
+This is a game similar to WarioWare where 2 players are given a short minigame to complete.
+The first person to complete it gets a point and another minigame is presented.
+This happens until 1 of the players reaches 7 points.

+##Cooking
+This is similar to overcooked in that orders are given to the player(s) and they have to prepare ingredients to complete the dish in a certain amount of time to gain points.

+##Physics Game
+In this game a ball is dropped on either side of the screen and the players have to move objects around to guide it into a colored box corresponding to a pattern they are given.

 ## Assets Used In Projects
 All assets were found in the Unity Registery or were free from the Unity Asset Store